smcclab/smc-course/01-policies.md

 - Extensions are handled through a special website, see below.
 - If you need to get in touch with the course convenor directly to discuss a private matter (and it really is private): firstname.lastname@anu.edu.au
 - Disrespectful, harassing, or discriminatory posting or messaging this course is **not acceptable** and will not be tolerated (see the code of conduct).

+Please not that the course staff are not likely to respond to messages or emails outside of ANU working hours or if they are on leave.
+Posting on the Teams channel is the best way to get an answer from any available staff member.

 ## Late Submissions {#late-submission}